 During the egg retrieval process, a thin long needle guided by vaginal ultrasound is inserted into the ovary through the vagina to remove eggs.
 You may experience mild or moderate pain in your abdomen or pelvic area during or after the procedure.
 This typically goes away in a day or two.

 But this is a surgical procedure and one that involves navigating the needle through delicate tissue into your ovary.
 One possible complication is injury to organs and tissue situated near your ovaries like your bladder or bowel.
 Pelvic infection can also develop.
 But this complication is usually rare because antibiotics are given during the procedure to minimize risks.
 In case an infection does develop, you may be given intravenous antibiotics to treat it.
-In rare cases, your ovaries, tubes, or uterus may need to be removed to manage an infection.
+In rare cases, your ovaries, tubes, or

 Vaginal Spotting And Infection Risk During Embryo Transfer